 Abstract fractal design

-Wide ranging definition of astrology as a complete alternative system is described
+Wide ranging definition of astrology as a complete alternative system

 This universe of ours, what is it really?